AdrKacz/scaling-broccoli/README.md

 # Cards
 > The level of a card is the number of smash you need to unlock it.

-We store `best_without_failures` and choose among card that requires less than that for the next one.
+We store `best_without_failures` and choose among card that requires less than or equal than that for the next one.
 If there is none, take one at random among the **2** next increment.

 The tutorial slowly ramps up to card level **10**.
 Tutorial cards ids start with `0-Tutorial`, the `0-` is to kep alphabetical order when level **10** or above.